PR-research-data-tools/RP-remodeling-szz-discussions/RQ2-RQ3-RQ4/SZZ-evaluation/Datasets/Datasets-details.md

 'extrinsic_relaxed_dataset.json': 11879,
 }

-- `Filtered`: where there are both bug introducing commit and fix introducing commit.
+- `Filtered`: where there are files modified in bug introducing and referenced in bug reports, if there are no files modified in bug introducing commits, such commits can not be traced by SZZ (also requirement of our FI-SZZ).
 {'filtered_detangled_parsed_dataset.json': 8299,
 'filtered_extrinsic_relaxed_dataset.json': 8299,
 'filtered_relaxed_relaxed_dataset.json': 8299,